 How to avoid black hat SEO practices while embracing a respectable standard of journalism

 Overstock and JC Penney were guilty of using robots designed to send links back to their website.
-Demand Media has been supplying the web with an excess of low-quality content that receives very few inbound links.

 The constant conundrum we experience as publishers is that it’s imperative to write and publish frequently enough to hold a significant position within your market.

 Online publishers can take a number of fundamental actions to get more traffic to their website.
 These include increasing post frequency, promoting all articles through social networks, adding more pages to your site and gaining more good inbound links than the competition.
 Google has revoked their emphasis on building inbound links due to people spamming their black hats off; however we all know that high-quality inbound links make you look good in the algorithm.
 Even no-follow social media links make you a look good.
 The more shares an article has, the more “influence” it has, and the higher it climbs.